ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;T1« well to woo, &#x27;tl. good to wed,
-For bo the world hau done
-Since myrtles grew and rosea blew.
-And morning brought the sun.
-But have a care, ye young and fair—
-Be sure you pledge with truth—
-Be certain that your love will wear
-Beyond the days of youth.
-For, if we give not heart to heart,
-As well as hand to hand,
-You&#x27;ll And you&#x27;ve played the unwise part
-uiit upon the sand.&quot;
-&#x27;Tls well to save, &#x27;tit well to have
-For charity Is cold.
-But place not all your hop
 Will often Î
 Beside his coffer chest, and own
 &#x27;Tls &quot; built upon the sand.&quot;